CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

   * [LinkedIn](https://www.linkedin.com/in/taylor-k-7b2110191/), [twitter](https://twitter.com/nelms_taylor), etc.
 * Tested on: Windows 10, Intel i3 Coffee Lake 4-core 3.6GHz processor, 16GB RAM, NVidia GeForce GTX1650 4GB

+### Relevant picture

+You must forgive me, I have no fancy picture to demonstrate performance metrics; in another world where this project had no machine learning element, I'm sure I would have come up with something quite special.

 ### Design Decisions

 I decided to bundle the `upsweep` threads in such a fashion that adjacent threads would be doing work as we went up the levels of the tree, allowing later threads to quit early.
 An area of future development would be to only spawn the necessary number of threads, but I didn't quite get there.